forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 ## Scanner Plugin

 The Salesforce SFDX Scanner Plugin is a unified tool for static analysis of source code, in multiple languages (including Apex) with a consistent command line interface and report output.
-At the time of this beta program, we support PMD rule engine (<https://pmd.github.io/>).
-We are adding support for more engines going forward.
+At the time of this beta program, we support [PMD rule engine](https://pmd.github.io/) and [ESLint](https://eslint.org/).
+We may be adding support for more engines going forward.

 The SFDX Scanner Plugin creates "Rule Violations" when the scanner identifies issues.
 Developers can use this information as a feedback to fix their code.